cocoa-official/CoCoALib/README.md

 Summary
 -------
-This subtree contains the sources of the C++ library CoCoALib.
-The CoCoA library offers functions to perform calculations in Computational Commutative Algebra, and some other related areas.
+The CoCoALib C++ library offers functions to perform Computations in Commutative Algebra, and some other related areas.
 Our intention is that the library should be pleasant to use while offering good run-time performance.
 To use the library you will need to have some knowledge of C++.

 Copyright Issues